m50d/paperdoll/README.md

 ## TODO

- * Make this a multi-module project and put each monad in a different one
  * Implement more effect types
  * Create a test that demonstrates combining two unrelated effect monads and running in either order
  * Get into Maven Central